5yndr0m/IT2223-ULMS/README.md

    ```
     npm install
     ```
-4. Create an env file inside the root directory (`.env`).
-5. Type the following command in the terminal to start the backend:
+3. Type the following command in the terminal to start the backend:
     ```
     npm start
     ```